Clearco Review: Fees, Terms & Best Clearco Alternatives (2026)

 Clearco is not venture debt.
 Clearco structures its financing as a purchase of future receivables, while venture debt is a traditional loan typically offered by banks or specialty lenders to venture backed companies.
 Venture debt usually requires warrants (giving the lender equity upside), has fixed interest rates, and is available primarily to companies that have raised venture capital.
 Clearco does not require equity or warrants but uses daily revenue sweeps for repayment, which can be more expensive on an annualized basis.

 Clearco makes money by charging a flat fee on top of the advance amount.
-On a typical advance, this fee ranges from 20 to 23% of the capital provided.
-For a $320,000 advance, Clearco collects approximately $393,000 in total, keeping roughly $73,000 in fees.
+Independent reviews place Cash Advance / Capital fees in the 8 to 14% range — Finaloop reports 12% on Marketing Capital, Commerce Caffeine reports 8–14%.
+For a $320,000 advance at the 12% midpoint, Clearco collects approximately $358,400 in total, keeping roughly $38,400 in fees.
 Since the Percentage Discount for early repayment is set to 0% in their contract, Clearco collects the full fee regardless of how quickly the advance is repaid.
 They also charge a $10,000 deposit fee and require borrowers to cover legal costs.